JEP 454: Foreign Function & Memory API

 Foreign memory

-keyword are stored in the JVM's heap, where they are subject to garbage collection when no longer needed.
+Objects created via the new keyword are stored in the JVM's heap, where they are subject to garbage collection when no longer needed.
 However, the cost and unpredictability of garbage collection is unacceptable for performance-critical libraries such as Tensorflow, Ignite, Lucene, and Netty.
 They need to store data outside the heap, in off-heap memory which they allocate and deallocate themselves.
-Access to off-heap memory also allows data to be serialized and deserialized by mapping files directly into memory via, e.g., mmap
+Access to off-heap memory also allows data to be serialized and deserialized by mapping files directly into memory via, e.g., mmap.

 The Java Platform has historically provided two APIs for accessing off-heap memory:

-In summary, sophisticated clients deserve an API that can allocate, manipulate, and share off-heap memory with the same fluidity and safety as on-heap memory.
+In summary, sophisticated developers deserve an API that can allocate, manipulate, and share off-heap memory with the same fluidity and safety as on-heap memory.
 Such an API should balance the need for predictable deallocation with the need to prevent premature deallocation, which can lead to JVM crashes or, worse, to silent memory corruption.

 Foreign functions